wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## **Installation**

 First, we will start to install a virtual environment.
 A virtual environment will be like a storehouse for all our packages.
-We are using Linux so go to cmd and type `virtualenv vonenv`
+We are using Linux so go to cmd and type `virtualenv vonenv`.

 This will create a new virtual environment called vonenv.
-Activate it by typing `source/vonenv/bin/activate`
+Activate it by typing `source/vonenv/bin/activate`.

 ### **Installing Django**